takline/ResumeGPT/README.md

 ## Usage

  - Add your resume to `./data/sample_resume.yaml`
- - Update `./config/config.ini` with your name and inf
+ - Update `./config/config.ini` with your name and info
  - Provide ResumeGPT with the link to a job posting and it will tailot your resume to the job:

 ```python